zucaritask/wes/README.md

 # wes
 This is a work in progress.
 See todo.org for more details.

 ## Introduction

-wes aims to the be the hub for the building blocks need to build an actor based services in erlang. wes helps you to decouple the building blocks of the system.
+Wes is a library that helps you to build actor based services in erlang.
-The caller is decoupled from the application logic.
-The application logic is decoupled from the process registry,
+The focus of Wes is to keep your code decouple and reuseable.

 ## API
 A caller interacts with with system through commands and reads.